yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/README.md

 - Requests customer context from Data Agent
 - Provides solutions and recommendations

-**Note:** All agents use LLM backends for intelligent reasoning and decision-making:
+**Note:** All agents are **TRUE AGENTS** that use LLM backends for intelligent reasoning and decision-making, not hardcoded chatbots:
-- Router Agent uses LLM to detect intents, classify scenarios, and extract entities from natural language queries
+- **Router Agent** uses LLM to analyze queries, detect intents, and dynamically decide routing (no predefined scenario matching)
-- Customer Data Agent uses LLM to reason about what data operations are needed based on context
+- **Customer Data Agent** uses LLM to reason about what data operations are needed based on query context (no hardcoded action mapping)
-- Support Agent uses LLM to generate natural, context-aware responses based on customer data and scenario
+- **Support Agent** uses LLM to generate natural, context-aware responses based on all available data (no template-based responses)

+**Key Design Principle:** Agents reason and solve problems without hardcoding explicit scenarios.
+All decisions (routing, data operations, response generation) are made by LLM reasoning based on the query and current state.

-**Note:** Agents can work with rule-based fallback logic if no LLM API key is configured, but LLM reasoning is recommended for full functionality.
+**Note:** Agents can work with rule-based fallback logic if no LLM API key is configured, but LLM reasoning is required for true agent behavior.

 ### Architecture Diagram